Is Camp Tipsy safe?

 How safe is the shop?

 Everyone is totally welcome to work on boats in the Camp Tipsy shop, but please watch where you step—it’s a giant construction zone.
-If you don’t know for sure how to use a power tool ask someone for help before slicing off your finger or something.
+If you don’t know for sure how to use a power tool, ask the Shop Steward for help before injuring yourself because you’re too cool to ask for help.

 You know what helps?
 This rule: You Must Be Sober in the Shop.